ShelfAware: Real-Time Semantic Localization in Quasi-Static Environments with Low-Cost Sensors: RELATED WORK

 Particle filter-based localization methods such as Monte Carlo Localization (MCL) and its adaptive variant AMCL \cite{foxKLDSamplingAdaptiveParticle2001} remain standard for onboard robot localization due to their scalability and integration with modern navigation frameworks \cite{nav2_amcl}.
 However, their reliance on static geometric maps and feature-rich depth data makes them brittle in quasi-static or dynamic environments where geometry is repetitive or transient.
 This limitation has driven research toward semantic localization, where environmental understanding extends beyond geometry to include object-level cues and contextual information \cite{yinSurveyGlobalLiDAR2024}.

 Earlier work in semantic localization augments geometric maps with explicit, object- or region-level labels that serve as long-term landmarks for place recognition and drift reduction \cite{zimmermanLongTermLocalizationUsing2023, goswamiEfficientRealTimeLocalization2023a, xieRobustLifelongIndoor2024}.
 Text-based cues, such as signage or packaging, have also proven effective as distinctive features in structured indoor spaces \cite{zimmermanRobustOnboardLocalization2022}.
 More recent efforts adopt implicit semantic representations, encoding spatial and semantic structure jointly in learned neural fields \cite{kuangIRMCLImplicitRepresentationBased2023}, enabling continuous observation models compatible with particle filtering.
-Yet, both explicit and implicit methods often assume static semantics and stable object identities.
-These assumptions rarely hold in quasi-static domains such as warehouses or retail stores, where local semantics fluctuate even when global geometry remains constant.
+Yet, both explicit and implicit methods often assume stable semantic identities, assumptions that rarely hold in quasi-static domains like warehouses or retail stores, where local semantics fluctuate even when global geometry remains constant.

 Despite these advances, few approaches explicitly address semantic volatility: the gradual yet continual change in object distributions and arrangements that characterizes quasi-static environments.
 Traditional semantic-SLAM systems \cite{goswamiEfficientRealTimeLocalization2023a, crabbLightweightApproachLocalization2023} and semantic visual positioning frameworks \cite{ruiMultiSensoryBlindGuidance2021, chenCanWeUnify2020} demonstrate the promise of integrating semantics into localization, but their models typically treat detected landmarks as fixed or sparsely varying entities.
 This mismatch between model assumptions and real-world semantic drift leads to degraded performance in settings with restocking, occlusions, or partial observability.
+Recent deep visual localization methods \cite{loiseau2025alligat0r, dong2025reloc3r} demonstrate impressive accuracy but require server-grade compute, precluding real-time use on wearable edge devices.
+Furthermore, while modern visual SLAM \cite{al2024review} excels at local tracking, it typically requires extensive exploration to achieve global localization against a prior map, limiting the instantaneous recovery needed for on-demand assistance.